Puppy Bowl: Format

-The Puppy Bowl consists of a number of puppies playing in a model stadium ("GEICO Stadium") with no audience (but with canned audience cheering), minimal commentary, and instant replay shots.
+The Puppy Bowl consists of a number of puppies playing in a model stadium ("GEICO Stadium") with no audience (but with canned audience cheering), commentary, and instant replay shots.
 A "bowl cam" provides shots upwards through the transparent bottom of a special water bowl built into the stadium floor, with a wide-angle lens that allows viewers to watch the puppies drink water (and walk through it) up close.
 Ten full-size digital cameras and five GoPro miniature digital cameras were used in 2014 to capture the action.
 These numbers include the hidden cameras in the water bowl and toys.

 A human "rufferee" watches over the "action on the field."
 In the first few years of Puppy Bowl, this was a crew member randomly selected each year.
 Beginning in 2008, it was Animal Planet associate producer Andrew Schechter.
 For the 2012 Puppy Bowl, Schechter was replaced by SportsNet New York and Beer Money! host Dan Schachner, who has hosted the show ever since.
 He auditioned by submitting a tape showing him trying to organize a dog football game among unwitting dog-owners at a public park.
 Football terminology is often used by the announcer and referee to illustrate the puppies' behavior and actions.
-When a puppy drags one of the football-shaped toys into the end zone, a "puppy touchdown" is declared.
-There are no hard-and-fast rules about what constitutes a score.
-(In Puppy Bowl IX, there was a double-touchdown, as puppies with toys raced into each end zone simultaneously.
-In 2016, a "team touchdown" occurred as two puppies carried the same toy into the end zone.)
+To score a touchdown, a puppy must carry any of the many toys on the field (typically via the mouth) into either of the two end zones; the result is seven points for its team, starting in Puppy Bowl XI.
+To score a field goal, a puppy must kick a toy into either of the two end zones; the result is three points for its team, starting in Puppy Bowl XI.
+Touchdowns happen more often than field goals.
+Occasionally, a "double touchdown" may occur when a puppy races with a toy from one end zone to the next.
+In 2016, a "team touchdown" occurred as two puppies carried the same toy into the end zone.